busstoptaktik/trlib-wiki/Relationship between WGS84, ETRS89 and ITRF.md

 **What about transformations between ITRF and ETRS89?**

 In KMSTrans2 it is not possible to transform between ITRF and ETRS89.
-But later this year we are planning on to go public with a plug-in to KMSTrans2 that can transform between different ITRF’s and ETRS89 - and between different ITRF’s and GR96 for Greenland.
+This may change at a later date, as we plan to introduce a plug-in for transformation between ETRS89 and different ITRF’s - and between GR96 and different ITRF’s for Greenland.